RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Creating a Global Application Command.md

 Creating a Global Application Command {#createglobalcommand}
 ============
-- Execute the `DiscordCoreAPI::ApplicationCommands::createGlobalApplicationCommandAsync()`, while passing in a data structure of type `DiscordCoreAPI::CreateGlobalApplicationCommandData` (IMPORTANT #1: Notes on which kind of types to set can be found [here](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups).), with a return value of type `auto` or `DiscordCoreAPI::ApplicationCommand`.
+- Execute the `ApplicationCommands::createGlobalApplicationCommandAsync()`, while passing in a data structure of type `CreateGlobalApplicationCommandData` (IMPORTANT #1: Notes on which kind of types to set can be found [here](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups).), with a return value of type `auto` or `ApplicationCommand`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp